ULTRASIRI/Focus-and-Concentration/README.md

 ## ✨ Overview

-Welcome to **Focus and Concentration: Galactic Journey** — a calming, immersive web app designed to sharpen your focus, enhance concentration, and create the perfect digital space for productivity.
+Welcome to **Focus and Concentration: galaxy** — a calming, immersive web app designed to sharpen your focus, enhance concentration, and create the perfect digital space for productivity.
 Whether you're working, studying, meditating, or just need a mental reset, this app is your peaceful galaxy away from distractions.

 🪐 **Live Demo**: [focus-and-concentration.vercel.app](https://focus-and-concentration.vercel.app)
 🌌 **Project Link**: [GitHub Repository](https://github.com/ULTRASIRI/Focus-and-Concentration)